kyleraywed/dei/README.md

 // evaluated is non-deterministic.
 Be careful when using "con". func (pipeline *Derp[T]) Foreach(in func(value T), comments ...string)

-// Transform each element by applying a function.
+// Transform each value by applying a function.
 Optional comment strings. func (pipeline *Derp[T]) Map(in func(value T) T, comments ...string)

 // Skip the first n items and yields the rest.
 Comments inferred.